AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/components/Projects.jsx.md

   - Outcome/impact (short textarea)
   - Skills to practice more (short comma-separated list)
   - Auto-generated Description (preview, editable)
+  - Status is now part of the form (same enum values as backend).
+  - Projects list is rendered first, with a button at the bottom to toggle form visibility.

 Submit flow:
   1. User fills guided fields